puppetlabs/puppet-docs/source/dashboard/manual/1.2/upgrading.markdown

     # env RAILS_ENV=production script/delayed_job -p dashboard -n 4 -m start

-See [the delayed jobs section](./bootstrapping.html#starting-and-managing-delayed-job-workers) of the bootstrapping chapter for more information.
+See [the delayed jobs section](./bootstrapping.html#starting-and-managing-delayed-job-workers) of the installation chapter for more information.

 Upgrading From Versions Prior to 1.1.0
 --------------------------------------